neu-se/CS4530-Spring-2022/Assignments/HW4/hw4.md

 Please refer to the `usePlayersInTown` and `useConversationAreas` hooks to find the relevant state that this component must display.
 Your component may not mutate the arrays returned by these hooks.

+Note (added 3/16): To pass the test suite, your components may only use `useEffect` for subscribing to the `onOccupantsChange` event (as described above), and must *not* use any `useEffect` hooks for other purposes.
+If you would like to *cache* some information (like the list of sorted conversation areas), feel free to use [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) for this purpose.
+However, it is also not necessary that you do any such caching.
+This note is only applicable if you are struggling to determine why your components fail the tests that use mock `useEffect` calls.

 Your grade for this part of the assignment will be computed based on the set of tests that you pass.
 The tests are broken up into tasks; you will receive marks for a task only if you pass all of that task's tests.
 Tests for later tasks may depend on behavior in earlier tasks - we do not suggest moving on to the next task until you fully satisfy the tests for the earlier tasks.

 * Task 1: Display the sorted conversation areas topics and labels [10 points]